 Yet another of these pictures of Scotland that I have been sent without any note as to where they are.
-Last week’s picture brought, as expected, numerous responses as many sharp eyes could read the signs.
-It was, of course, Tobermory and the distillery.
-So this picture has been duly labelled.
-You can look back at last week’s and most prior newsletters by going to our website at www.vancouverceilidh.org.
-Now this week’s photo might be a mite harder as there are no written signs but hopefully someone will know where it is – send me an e-mail – email@example.com
+Last week’s picture brought unexpectedly no responses!
+So I will run the picture for another week.
+You can look back at most prior newsletters by going to our website at www.vancouverceilidh.org.
+Obviously the photo was a mite harder than I expected but hopefully someone will know where it is – send me an e-mail – firstname.lastname@example.org

 There were some very good pictures taken at the January 4, 2013 Ceilidh Dance which have been posted on the RSCDS Vancouver Branch Facebook page.
 If you do not want your picture on that page please contact email@example.com.
 The link for the pictures is:

 The next Ceilidh Dance is on Friday, March 22, 2013 which is a week before Easter and therefore not the last Friday of the month.
 The Gordon Shand Band, who are coming from Scotland to play at the Heather Ball on March 23 have agreed to play for this Ceilidh Dance.
 Many thanks to both the Heather Ball Committee and the Vancouver Branch for allowing me to take advantage of this wonderful opportunity.
 We are not changing the admission price, the dance will be run the same as always but you and I are in for a real treat – not that Calanais aren’t wonderful but these musicians are professionals and have made a number of CD’s and are in great demand.
 Plan to attend so mark your calendars and inform your friends.